mikemadden42/made/README.md

 again, David Pogue brings his humor and expertise to the #1 bestselling Mac book.

 With Mojave, Apple gives macOS new features and improvements both right on your desktop and under the hood.
 You'll see convenient new Finder features like Quick Actions and Desktop Stacks and benefit from improved online security.
 The new edition of David Pogue's #1 bestselling Mac book shows you how to use the revamped App Store, all-new apps like News and Stocks, FaceTime's new Group Chat, and Dynamic Desktop.

+Apple gives macOS new features and improvements right on your desktop and under the hood with Catalina—aka OS X 10.15.
+With Catalina, you’ll learn how to use your iPad as a second screen, work with iPad apps on your Mac, and use Screen Time on your Mac.
+This new edition also includes revamped apps for Music, Podcasts, and TV.

 ----